-“One day, I purchased Aloe Vera plant for Rs 300 and the same plant was offered me for Rs 400 when I visited the same place after a couple of days,” a customer told KNT, adding that he doesn’t understand whose baby is the flower business.
+“One day, I purchased an Aloe Vera plant for Rs 300 and the same plant was offered to me for Rs 400 when I visited the same place after a couple of days,” a customer told KNT, adding that he doesn’t understand whose baby is the flower business.

 “The total size of the flower business in Kashmir has grown manifold, but these pavement florists, who operate illegally, are stealing away the lion’s share,” the customer rued.